SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

     * Via UI:

-        1. You have to open the device danagement application, then navigate to the Management tab and select trusted certificates.
+        1. You have to open the device management application, then navigate to the Management tab and select trusted certificates.
         2. Drop your caCert.pem (or intermediateCert.pem).
         3. Check the auto-registration field.
         4. Click on the certificate status to set it to "Enabled".